Cleric1376/Dawson-Python-Programming/README.md

 it was used the dictionary method "dictionary.update(another_dictionary)"

 Chapter 5 task 3 was solved by creating a dictionary, a While Loop for creating a popup game menu and defensive technique (as shown by Dawson).
 Defensive technique is before any alteration of dictionary we check if the key really exists by expression ( if son_name in dictionary.keys()).

+Improved version of previous task, now "Who's your father" is able to print a name of grandfather.
+Other functionality are the same as in previous task 3.
+Solved with a creation of dictionary key based on dictionary value (grandfather = family[grandson], so we make a key from a value).
+Plus used dictionary.get() method to avoid errors.